-"Impact Statement (IS)" (as referenced under the Nunavut Agreement) or "Environmental Impact Statement (EIS)", means a documented assessment of the ecosystemic and socioeconomic consequences effects that may result from a project and recommended mitigative measures that the Proponent proposes to undertake in order to avoid or minimize any adverse effects of a project.
-An IS or EIS shall be prepared by the Proponent of a project proposal in accordance with the applicable guidelines issued by the Board.actions of any project proposal expected to have significant environmental consequences, which is prepared by the Proponent.
-In the NIRB process, an EIS or IS or EIS can be received by the NIRB in Draft (DEIS or DEIS) or Final (FEIS or FEIS) form.
+"Impact Statement (IS)" (as referenced under the Nunavut Agreement) or "Environmental Impact Statement (EIS)", means a documented assessment of the ecosystemic and socio-economic consequences and recommended mitigative actions of any project proposal expected to have significant environmental consequences, which is prepared by the Proponent.
+In the NIRB process, an EIS or IS can be received by the NIRB in Draft (DEIS or DIS) or Final (FEIS or FIS) form.